 Clubs for Diners Club cardholders

-Unfortunately, there is no complete list of all clubs available at all airports around the world, but the Wikipedia Lounge Guide, the Airport Lounge Project and Lounge Expert are trying to create such a database.
+Unfortunately, there is no complete list of all clubs available at all airports around the world, but the Lounge Guide.net and Lounge Expert are trying to create such a database.
+And Lounge Buddy is building out an app.

 IASS (Tokyo, Seoul, Honolulu)